ihababbas/my-notes/README.md

   **I am here** looking for solid ground and to be the start point to my career path.

-## _Hope I will learn form you all good things and making a good friendship._
+## _Hope I will learn form you all good things and making a good friendship. and have fun_

 ![my image](/81321942_10215766624094759_4226478712410865664_n.jpg)